dr-you-group/OsteoporosisTreatmentPathways/README.md

 ==========
 1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for seting up your R environment, including RTools and Java.

 2. Open your study package in RStudio.
-(If you use docker image):
+If you use Docker images, please execute `renv::deactivate()` :

 	```r
 	renv::deactivate()